Skip to content

 }

-// Save the results of an array to a text file
+// saving table results in a text file

 private function saveString(string $fileName, string $data): void {

-// if the text file [$fileName] does not exist, it is created
+// if text file [$fileName] does not exist, it is created

 if (file_put_contents($fileName, $data) === FALSE) {